Tribal sovereignty in the United States: Indian Reorganization Act, 1934

-In 1934 the Indian Reorganization Act, codified as Title 25, Section 476 of the U.S. Code, allowed Indian nations to select from a catalogue of constitutional documents that enumerated powers for tribes and for tribal councils.
+In 1934, the Indian Reorganization Act, codified as Title 25, Section 476 of the U.S. Code, allowed Indian nations to select from a catalogue of constitutional documents that enumerated powers for tribes and for tribal councils.
 Though the Act did not specifically recognize the Courts of Indian Offenses, 1934 is widely considered to be the year when tribal authority, rather than United States authority, gave the tribal courts legitimacy.
 John Collier and Nathan Margold wrote the solicitor's opinion, "Powers of Indian Tribes" which was issued October 25, 1934, and commented on the wording of the Indian Reorganization Act.
 This opinion stated that sovereign powers inhered in Indian tribes except for where they were restricted by Congress.
 The opinion stated that "Conquest has brought the Indian tribes under the control of Congress, but except as Congress has expressly restricted or limited the internal powers of sovereignty vested in the Indian tribes such powers are still vested in the respective tribes and may be exercised by their duly constituted organs of government."

+The Reorganization Act was difficult to implement due to the lack of a centralized text on federal Indian law.
+In 1939 Felix S. Cohen became Chief of the Indian Law Survey, an effort to compile the federal laws and treaties regarding American Indians.
+The resulting book, published in 1941 as The Handbook of Federal Indian Law, became much more than a simple survey.
+The Handbook was the first to show how hundreds of years of diverse treaties, statutes, and decisions formed a comprehensive whole.
+Today, Cohen is credited with creating the modern field of Federal Indian Law.
+For this work, Cohen received the department's Distinguished Service Award in 1948.
+The University of New Mexico reissued the initial Handbook in 1971, and updated versions of the Handbook were published in 1982 and 2005.